Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

 \begin{example}[{\bf Differential forms on smooth supermanifolds}] By the Yoneda Lemma, Def. \ref{DifferentialFormsOnSmoothSuperSets} reduces on Cartesian super-spaces $X \defneq \FR^{n \vert q}$ to the defining construction (Def. \ref{SuperDifferentialFormsWithCoefficients}), so that the notation $\Omega^1_{\mathrm{dR}}\big(\FR^{n \vert q}; V\big)$ is unambiguous.
 In particular, given a super-manifold $X$ and a super-chart $\iota : \FR^{n\vert q} \hookrightarrow X$, then pullback along this inclusion restricts the abstractly defined differential forms of Def. \ref{DifferentialFormsOnSmoothSuperSets} to the concrete differential forms on this chart.
 This way, Examples \ref{ExamplesOfDiffFormsOnSuperCartesian} apply chart-wise to any super-manifold. \end{example}

 \begin{example}[{\bf Odd forms on an even manifold}] For $X \in \mathrm{sSmthSet}$, we have

-The same holds for forms valued in any \textit{odd} vector space $V_\mathrm{odd}$.
-In other words, the set of odd-vector valued differential $1$-forms, and in turn $k$-forms, is trivial on any bosonic manifold.
+The same holds for forms valued in any \textit{odd} vector space $V_\mathrm{odd}$, i.e., the set of odd-vector valued differential $1$-forms, and in turn $k$-forms, is trivial on any bosonic manifold.
 We come back to this odd state of affairs in \S\ref{SuperSmoothFieldSpaces}. \end{example}

 \begin{definition}[{\bf Closed $L_\infty$-valued differential forms}] Given $X \in \mathrm{sSmthSet}$ (Def. \ref{SuperSmoothSets}) and $\mathfrak{a} \,\in\, \mathrm{shLAlg}^{\mathrm{ft}}$ (Def. \ref{SuperLInfinityAlgebras}),